From March 19187, young women, most of them over the age of 20, who applied to join the Women’s Land Army were interviewed by a selection committee.

-Untrained but ‘strong and healthy’ recruits were sent to a WLA training centre on selected farms around England and Wales.
-There were 247 of these training centres by September 1917.
+Untrained but ‘strong and healthy’ recruits were sent to a WLA training centre on selected farms.
+By September 1917, there were 247 of these training centres in England and Wales.

-- For a few, it included learning to drive the newly-introduced motor tractors
+- For a few, it included learning to drive the newly-introduced motor tractor

 - Involved learning a range of skills, such as: